UnKnoWn2455/AI---RunTrack/README.md

 7. Paging3 integration.
 8. Dynamic color support in dark and light theme.
 9. Weekly Statistics with filters in graph.
+10. AI powered analysis of running patterns using Temporal Convolutional Networks.

 ## Screenshot